- Airspace Lease Law: 30/30

 Factors Helping the State Score

-- Airspace Lease Law: Virginia law allows public authorities to lease low-altitude airspace above state and local roads.
+- Airspace Lease Law: Washington law allows public authorities to lease low-altitude airspace above state and local roads.
 Such a law allows state or local officials to create drone highways above these roadways.

-- Task Force or Program Office: Virginia gets full points.
-The Department of Aviation created a program office devoted to drone technologies, overseen by the manager of aviation technology.
-Furthermore, a state law, passed in March 2020, created a drone policy group that reports to the Department of Aviation.
+- Task Force or Program Office: Washington gets full points.
+The Washington Department of Transportation created and oversees a program office devoted to drone technologies.

-- Jobs Estimate: Virginia is in the top quintile when it comes to the number of drone-related jobs per 100,000 people, receiving five out of five points.
+- Jobs Estimate: Washington is in the second quintile when it comes to the number of drone-related jobs per 100,000 people, receiving four out of five points.

 Factors Hindering the State Score

-- Sandbox: Virginia does not have a drone sandbox.
-The Mid-Atlantic Aviation Partnership manages a drone test site and offers airspace access, but it does not appear to have an affiliation with the state transportation agency.
+- Sandbox: Washington does not have a drone sandbox.
 State officials should consider dedicating state facilities and airspace to commercial drone testing and should have a prominent, open invitation for drone companies to test their hardware and services.

-These factors make Virginia the 11th most drone-friendly state in the country.
+These factors make Washington tied (with Texas) for the 12th most drone-friendly state in the country.